johnnyruz/OctoPrint-OctoVox/extras/octovox.md

 Installation is straightforward and broken down into easy steps on the plugin settings page.

 1. Download and install this plugin either through the Plugin Repository or directly via the Github zip
-2. Follow the steps on the Octovox settings screen in OctoPrint to setup your account and request a registration key for your printer
+2. Follow the steps on the OctoVox settings screen in OctoPrint to setup your account and request a registration key for your printer
 3. Enable the Octovox Skill from your Amazon Echo device or via the companion app
 4. Link your account in the Alexa app
-5. Ask Octovox for your status by asking "Alexa, ask Octovox for my printer status"
+5. Ask Octovox for your status by asking "Alexa, ask my 3-D print server for my printer status"

 ## Privacy